Common Cations are not Polarizable: Effects of Dispersion Correction on Hydration Structures from Ab Initio Molecular Dynamics: Acknowledgements

 \section{Acknowledgements}

 The authors thank Stefan Grimme for valuable comments.
 P.J and H.M.-S. acknowledge the support from the Czech Science Foundation (EXPRO Grant 19-26854X).
 V.K. acknowledges Faculty of Science of Charles University where he is enrolled as a PhD. student and the IMPRS for Many Particle Systems in Structured Environments Dresden.
-We thank Stefan Grimme for his valuable comments and remarks.
 We acknowledge ChatGPT for improving readability and language.